BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

    layout = "full-width"
 %}

 Solo mints are the simplest and most cost-effective option.
-Here, a single guardian manages the entire mint, making it easy to set up but with significant trade-offs in terms of security and resilience.
+Here, a single guardian manages the entire mint, making it easy to set up, but with significant trade-offs in terms of security and resilience.

 #### Pros: